benjamincburns/stock-sim/README.md

 - If an asset's proportion rises above its upper band, sell enough of it to bring it back into band.
 - If an asset's proportion falls below its lower band, do nothing.
 We rely on future buy orders to bring the asset back into band over time.

-This strategy is asymmetric because it only triggers sell orders when assets are significantly overvalued relative to the portfolio.
-It is more cost-optimized, triggering fewer total orders and taxable events.
-For this strategy to work effectively, you must be making regular portfolio contributions.
+This strategy is asymmetric because it only triggers sell orders in order to prevent excessive exposure to assets or asset classes that are likely overvalued.

+Compared to the tight, symmetric strategy above, it is more cost-optimized, as it triggers fewer sells, and fewer total orders overall.
+It also tends to capture more upside during bull market trends, and limits drawdowns during bear market trends.

+This strategy introduces an important behavioral dependency that comes with a hidden risk: it is only effective if the investor consistently makes contributions that are large enough to correct portfolio drift.
+The simulation assumes this behavior occurs without fail and does not model the risk of portfolio drift resulting from missed contributions.

 ## Configuration

 See `config.yaml` for all configurable parameters.

-Price movements are produced by sampling a random probability distribution.
-The distribution for each asset is generated using static volatility and correlation matrices that are configurable for each phase of the test (crash, recovery, stable growth).
-The defaults simulate common historical trends, such as the high correlation of stocks during a market crash.

-## 🚀 Features

-- **📊 Comprehensive Risk Analysis:** VaR, CVaR, Sharpe ratio, and drawdown analysis.
-- **🎯 Goal-Seeking Mode:** Find the time required to reach financial targets.
-- **🔬 Advanced Statistical Modeling:** Simulates market crashes and recoveries with proper correlation structures.
-- **⚙️ Fully Configurable:** A command-line interface for all parameters.
-- **📈 Multiple Scenarios:** Test portfolios against severe, moderate, rapid, and no-crash scenarios.
-- **⚡ High Performance:** Numba-optimized for simulations that are 10-50x faster than pure Python.

-## 📋 Quick Start
+## Quick Start

 ### Installation